xanny-projects/dragon/README.md

 | Fastify       | 3.9.1         | ✓       | 1081k requests in 40.07s ,189 MB read      |
 | Oak           | 4.0.0         | ✓       | 243k requests in 40.12s, 27 MB read        |
 | **Xanny**     | **1.0.0**     | **✓**   | **416k requests in 40.21s, 37.1 MB read**  |

+Benchmarks taken using [https://github.com/fastify/benchmarks](https://github.com/fastify/benchmarks).
+This is a synthetic, `hello world` benchmark that aims to evaluate the framework overhead.
+The overhead that each framework has on your application depends on your application, you should **always** benchmark if performance matters to you.

 ## Contributing